 - vomit that contains blood or looks similar to coffee grounds

 A good way to prevent an ulcer is to guard against infection by H. pylori and to avoid activities that weaken the protective lining of the stomach.
-You can do this in the following ways:
+Here are some common recommendations:

-Some research has shown that smoking can increase the risk of getting an ulcer and slow the healing of ulcers.
+- Quit using tobacco if you haven't already.
+Some research has shown that smoking may exacerbate symptoms and slow the healing of ulcers.

 Health care providers usually treat ulcers caused by H. pylori with antibiotics and other drugs.
 If you're having some of these or other symptoms, and you're worried you might have an ulcer, make an appointment with your health care provider.
 S/he will give you an examination, if necessary, and a diagnosis so that a course of treatment can be determined for you.